Minimum Selective Subset on Unit Disk Graphs and Circle Graphs: Preliminaries

-In other words, we seek a a vertex set \( S \subseteq V(G) \) of minimum cardinality such that every vertex \( v \) has at least one nearest neighbor of the same color in the graph, excluding vertices of the same color as \( v \) that are not in \( S \).
+In other words, we seek a vertex set \( S \subseteq V(G) \) of minimum cardinality such that every vertex \( v \) has at least one nearest neighbor of the same color in the graph, excluding vertices of the same color as \( v \) that are not in \( S \).
 If all the vertices of a graph \( G \) are of the same color (i.e., \( G \) is monochromatic), then any vertex in the graph forms a valid \mss.
-Figure~\ref{bubai1} illustrates an example of \mss.
-The decision version of \mss problem is as follows: \end{definition}
+Figure~\ref{bubai1} illustrates an example of \mss. \end{definition}

 \begin{definition}[Block] A block is a maximal connected subgraph whose vertices all have the same color (i.e., a maximal connected monochromatic subgraph). \end{definition} Figure~\ref{bubai1} illustrates an example of the blocks.
 Suppose $B_1,\dots,B_k$ is the complete list of blocks in $G$.
 We assume that $\lvert V(G)\rvert =n$, so that $k\leq n$.
 We form the sets $B_{i}^1$, $B_{i}^2$, $B_{i,3}$ for each $i=1,\dots,k$ as follows (see Figure~\ref{bubai1}): \begin{itemize} \item Initially, $B_{i,1}:=\emptyset $, $B_{i,2}:=\emptyset$. \item For each vertex $v\in B_i$, if there exists a vertex $u\in \n (v,V(G))$ such that $C(u)\neq C(v)$, then $v\in B_{i,1}$. \item For any vertex $v\in B_i\setminus B_{i,1}$ if $\dist (v,B_{i,1})=1$, then $v\in B_{i,2}$. \item We denote $B_{i,3}=B_{i,1}\cup B_{i,2}$. \end{itemize} \begin{lemma} $^{\ast}$ For any vertex $v\in B_{i,1}$ and a selective subset $S$, we have $\n [v,B_{i,3}]\cap S\neq \emptyset$ for $1\leq i\leq k$. \end{lemma}